© All rights reserved

 If you have an old mattress or bed to get rid of in Houston, you are in luck.
 Houston is very progress when it comes to resources for responsible disposal of furniture items.
 Whether you have an old mattress or other furniture items, Houston has implemented programs that prioritize recycling and proper disposal over the items ending up in the landfill.
 Below you will find helpful resources that you can use to get rid of your old mattresses and box springs.
 From drop off centers, to pick up services and a DIY recycling project we have listed an option to suit all customer needs.

-Option #1: A Bedder World Mattress Removal (Houston) – Mattress Pick Up & Disposal Services
+Option #1: A Bedder World Mattress Recycling – Curbside Pick Up Service

 - Serving a 40 mile radius around Houston: Houston, Sugar Land, Pearland, Pasadena, Bayland, Spring, The Woodland, Humble, Cypress, Tomball, Katy and many more…